Cyberlipid

 Sapogenins : diosgenin

 These steroids can mimic or regulate steroid hormones.
 Thus, diosgenin can be chemically converted into corticosteroids, estrogens and progesterone.
-They are externally distributed in plants.
-They are extremely distributed in plants since they occur in over 90 plant families.
+They are externally distributed in plants since they occur in over 90 plant families.
 They are used in nutrition, as herbal medicine, and in cosmetics.
+The cytotoxic and antimicrobial activities of steroidal saponins from Yucca rostrata and Dracaena braunii were reported (Nguyen DH et al., Biochem Système Ecol 2024, 113, 104791).

 Steroid alkaloids

 They form a large group of molecules where a nitrogen atom is integrated into a ring or in a substituent.
 The steroid nucleus can contain double bonds and hydroxyls in various positions.
-The structure of solasodine is given below as an example of these compounds.
+The structure of solasodine found in chili and paprika is given below as an example of these compounds.

 Steroid alkaloid : solasodine